Severn and Wye Railway: The Lydbrook Line

 Forest iron ore was in demand at iron works in South Wales, and the Lydbrook branch was conceived to allow a more direct route to iron works at the Heads of the Valleys, in particular at Ebbw Vale and Dowlais.
 The line was to connect at Lydbrook Junction with the Ross and Monmouth Railway, then being planned.
-The S&WR Lydbrook branch was authorised on 12 May 1870.
+The S&WR Lydbrook branch was authorised by the Severn and Wye Railway and Canal Act 1870 (33 & 34 Vict. c. xvi) on 12 May 1870.
 There was to be a triangular junction at Lydbrook enabling direct running towards Ross-on-Wye, but this was never built.

 The Ross and Monmouth Railway opened for traffic on 3 August 1873; it was worked by the GWR from the outset.

 Like most of the S&WR lines it was steeply graded, descending at 1 in 58 from Mierystock to Lydbrook Junction.
 Lydbrook viaduct was to have three spans, two outer spans of 120 ft and a centre span of 150 ft.

 The line opened for goods traffic on 26 August 1874.
 Passenger operation started on 23 September 1875.